gabidiac11/programare-avansata/PA_4/README.md

         });
  ````

-  I also used on one more occasion in order to generate a string having the format "S0: (H0, H1, H2)":
+  I also used on another occasion in order to generate a string having the format "S0: (H0, H1, H2)":
  ````java
     //pa.lab4.stablematching.PreferencePrinter.preferenceToString(Map<T, Set<M>> preferences, String title)
     /* ------------------------------------------------------------ */